-NOTICE: NOTICE: Because of Covid-19 and due to the highly experiential and collaborative nature of our courses, all courses are suspended until further notice.
-The health and safety of our clients is our priority.
-Also a priority is offering first class courses that are extremely engaging.****
+NOTICE: NOTICE: Because of COVID-19 and due to the highly experiential and collaborative nature of our courses, all in-person courses are suspended until further notice.
+The health and safety of our clients is our priority. ****

-Optimising flow is critical to deliver more and more value.
+Optimizing flow is critical to deliver more and more value.
 Ideally, we want a flow efficiency of 100% in all of our processes.
-100% flow efficiency means that all of the effort we are putting into work is actually delivering value from our client’s perspective.
-To become an agile organization, it is essential to understand HOW to optimise flow.
-This hands-on workshop involves experiential learning on how to optimise flow of value to clients.
+100% flow efficiency means that all of the effort we are putting into work is actually delivering value from our customer’s perspective.
+To become an agile organization, it is essential to understand HOW to optimize the flow of value to customers.

-Learn about and apply the laws, theories and principles of flow to improve how you deliver value to your clients.
+Learn about and apply the laws, theories and principles of flow to improve how you deliver value to your customers.
 These laws, theories and principles are shared among several scientific areas including chemistry, physics, environmental studies, ecology and neurobiology.
-Prerequisite is Introduction to Lean for Government.
+Prerequisite is Introduction to Lean.